GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ## What is a `ReactiveModel`
 * It is an abstract class.
-* In the framework of the observer model (or observable-observer couple), Itis the observable part.
-Observer widgets can subscribe to it to be notified of the rebuild.
+* In the framework of the observer pattern (or observable-observer couple), ReactiveModel is the observable part.
+Observer widgets can subscribe to it to be notified to the rebuild.
 * It exposes two getters to obtain the last state (`state`,` value`)
 * It offers two methods to mutate the state and notify observing widgets (`setState` and` setValue`).
 * `state`-`stateState` is used for mutable objects, while` value`-`setValue` is more convenient for primitives and immutable objects.